 When members choose healthcare providers that are not in-network, services generally are not covered.
 Moda Health will work with the PCP to refer members to in-network providers whenever possible because in-network providers have agreed to cooperate in Moda Health's quality assurance and utilization review programs.

 Services by an out-of-network provider must be authorized by Moda Health.
 The only exception is emergency care or ancillary services at an in-network facility.
-When receiving care at an innetwork facility, ask to have ancillary services (such as diagnostic testing, anesthesia, surgical assistants) performed by in-network providers.
-When the member is at an in-network facility and is not able to choose the provider, in-network cost sharing will apply to services by out-ofnetwork providers, and an Oregon-licensed provider cannot balance bill the member except when permitted by law.
+When receiving care at an in-network facility, ask to have ancillary services (such as diagnostic testing, anesthesia, surgical assistants) performed by in-network providers.
+When the member is at an in-network facility and is not able to choose the provider, an Oregon-licensed out-of-network provider cannot balance bill the member except when permitted by law.

 If a member receives care from an out-of-network provider for a medical emergency, or for ancillary services at an in-network facility or for other healthcare when authorized and approved by Moda Health, the benefit will be based on the maximum plan allowance for those services.
-Members will be responsible for the applicable cost sharing and any amount over the maximum plan allowance.
+Members will be responsible for any amount over the maximum plan allowance.